San Diego National Association of Hispanic Nurses

 Section 3.
 These By-laws may be amended with notice by a majority vote at any meeting at which a quorum is present.

-ARTICLE XIII – COMPENSATION
+ARTICLE XII – COMPENSATION

 Officers shall not receive any compensation for their services as such, but may be reimbursed for their expenses.

-ARTICLE XIV – ENDORSEMENT
+ARTICLE XIII – ENDORSEMENT

 Section 1.
 GUIDELINES

-A. SDNAHN Board shall determine the appropriateness of funding sources in concern with the association’s purpose, existing policies, and the ANA Code for Nurses.
+a.
+SDNAHN Board shall determine the appropriateness of funding sources in concern with the association’s purpose, existing policies, and the ANA Code for Nurses.

-B. A written agreement shall describe the nature and purpose of the funding.
+b.
+A written agreement shall describe the nature and purpose of the funding.

-C. Funding of any activity that would result in personal financial benefit for an association official or staff member shall be prohibited to avoid any conflict of interest.
+c.
+Funding of any activity that would result in personal financial benefit for an association official or staff member shall be prohibited to avoid any conflict of interest.

-D. Acceptance of external funding shall not imply endorsement of any particular product or service.
+d.
+Acceptance of external funding shall not imply endorsement of any particular product or service.

-E. The source of external funding shall be acknowledged publicly through appropriate means.
+e.
+The source of external funding shall be acknowledged publicly through appropriate means.

 Section 2.
 PROCEDURES

-A. The proposed agreement shall be reviewed by the President or designee.
+a.
+The proposed agreement shall be reviewed by the President or designee.

-B. The form of the association’s acknowledgement of the funding source shall be appropriate to the activity being funded.
+b.
+The form of the association’s acknowledgement of the funding source shall be appropriate to the activity being funded.

-C. The president shall report annually to the Board on externally funded activities.
+c.
+The president shall report annually to the Board on externally funded activities.

 Revised February 28, 2006